deployment-academy/deployment-academy.github.io/content/posts/devsecops/eks-cilium-network-policies.md

   - "cilium"
 ---

-In this tutorial, we will deploy [Cilium](https://cilium.io/) to an [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) cluster and limit traffic to Pods using [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+In this tutorial, we will deploy [Cilium](https://cilium.io/) to an [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) cluster and limit traffic to Pods using Kubernetes [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 Network Policies are not available in Kubernetes out-of-the-box.
 To leverage Network Policies, you must use a [network plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) that implements such a feature - here is where Cilium comes into play.